elastic/elastic-agent-shipper/.github/ISSUE_TEMPLATE/question.md

 Hey, stop right there!

 We use GitHub to track feature requests and bug reports.
-Please do not submit issues for questions about how to use features of Beat, how to set Beats up, best practices, or development related help.
+Please do not submit issues for questions about how to use features of the Elastic agent, how to set the Elastic agent up, best practices, or development related help.

 However, we do want to help!
-Head on over to our official Elastic-Agent-Inputs forums and ask your questions there.
-In additional to awesome, knowledgeable community contributors, core Elastic-Agent-Inputs developers are on the forums every single day to help you out.
+Head on over to our official Elastic agent forums and ask your questions there.
+In additional to awesome, knowledgeable community contributors, core Elastic agent developers are on the forums every single day to help you out.

 The forums are here: https://discuss.elastic.co/c/elastic-stack/elastic-agent